sarvex/magisk-files/note.md

 **Welcome to Magisk Delta - the unofficial third-party Magisk with extra feature.
 Please uninstall Magisk Delta if you don't trust it**

-## 80855189-delta
+## 5885e7b6-delta

-- [Zygisk] Introduce new way to load Zygisk
-- [Zygisk] Hide magisk modules from maps
-- [SuList] Introduce Zygisk-SuList
+- [Manager] Move "Disable Magisk" to reboot option

 If you like my work, you can donate me at [PayPal/HuskyDG](http://paypal.me/huskydg)